v-vector bundles on $p$-adic fields and Sen theory via the Hodge-Tate stack: Galois actions on Hodge--Tate stacks

-(each block represents a semilinear endomorphism of a $1$-dimensional $K_\infty$-vector space, and the whole matrix a $K$-linear endomorphism).
-Moreover, we observe that the entries above the diagonal are all $p$-adically small: Namely, let $M$ be the matrix given by the upper triangular entries, then we can assume that
+We claim that $g-1$ is even invertible on $D_X$: To this end, we first observe that the entries above the diagonal are all $p$-adically small: Namely, let $M$ be the matrix given by the upper triangular entries, then we can assume that

-Indeed, after enlarging $K$ we may assume that $y\in p\O_K$, and then $|\frac{y^k}{k!}|\leq |y|$ for all $k\geq 1$.
+Indeed, after enlarging $K$ we may assume that $y\in 2p\O_K$, and then $|\frac{y^k}{k!}|\leq |y|$ for all $k\geq 1$.

 \Cref{p:Tate-thm-integral-version} shows that the $K$-linear operator defined by the block matrix $\rho:=\mathrm{diag}(\rho_1,\rho_2,\dots)$ is bounded and continuous.
 We now consider